 Anglo to generate nearly $5bn from sale of steelmaking coal unit

-In addition to the sale of its interest in Jellinbah, it will sell its portfolio of steelmaking coal mines that it operates in Australia to Peabody Energy
+In addition to the sale of its interest in Jellinbah, it will sell its portfolio of steelmaking coal mines in Australia to Peabody Energy

 25 November 2024 - 09:29

-Resources group Anglo American is to generate up to $4.9bn of total cash proceeds from the sale of its steelmaking coal business, it said on Monday.
+Anglo American is turning its focus towards potential buyers for its nickel and diamond businesses after finalising the sale of its steelmaking coal unit this week, just days before UK regulations allow for another offer to be made for the entire company.

-The group has now entered into definitive agreements to sell the entirety of its steelmaking coal business to generate up to R88.4bn ($4.9bn) in aggregate gross cash proceeds...
+The mining giant announced on Monday that it had entered into definitive agreements to sell the entirety of its steelmaking coal business to generate up to $4.9bn in total cash proceeds...

 Would you like to comment on this article?